MichaelCurrin/dev-resources/resources/web/lighthouse.md

 ### Web dev

-A free service where you can run Lighthouse tests on this service and have them persisted so you can rerun and compare.
+A free service where you can run Lighthouse tests on this service.

+Unlike the basic PageSpeed Insights service above, this service persists your results so when you come back to test a site you can see the old result before rerunning.
+This feature uses Google sign in.
+And unfortunately you can't see how to get historical data - the latest result overwrites the last and there is no graph.

 - [web.dev/measure/](https://web.dev/measure/)